cultureamp/kaizen-design-system/packages/design-tokens/README.md

 ## Misc

 ### This is a pixel-free zone
-All values in tokens are intentionally unitless.
-For Web folk, if you're not sure what unit a value is:
+All values in tokens are represented as rem or em.
     * Use REMs for sizes and spacing (grid)
     * Use EMs for media queries.